OpenMage/OpenMage.github.io/_posts/2023-05-01-customize-your-openmage.md

 git format-patch origin/main...some-feature --stdout > patches/some-feature.patch
 ```

-Notice the three `...` which gets all changes.
+Notice the three `...` which gets all changes as one patch.
 If you used `..` you would get one file per commit.

-Use `git show <commit>` to show a single commit or `git diff <base>..<commit>` to get all changes between two commits.
+Use `git show <commit>` to show a single commit or `git diff <base>...<commit>` to get all changes between two commits.
 Consult the interwebs for more info.

 ### Testing patches

-Use `git apply` to test applying the patches to your working copy or just `composer install`.
+Use `git apply` or `patch` to test applying the patches to your working copy or just go for it with `composer install`.

 Use `composer update --lock` to save the state of the applied patches to your `composer.lock` file.

-Give it a try and see how it can benefit your project!
+Give it a try and see how privately maintained patches can benefit your project!